Food-Gram/FoodGram/README.md

    * Show followed food store posts chronologically.
    * Each post has the user’s headshot, food picture, created time and some words.
    * Click each post to see the details which include larger pictures, comments.
+   * Click on other's username jump to view other's profile
 * Normal User second page (view friend's posts)
    * Show all friend’s posts chronologically.
    * Each post has the user’s headshot, food picture, and some words.
    * Click each post to see the details which include larger pictures, comments.
-   * Tap on top right corner of menu bar allow user to create a new post
+   * Click on other's username jump to view other's profile
 * Users third page
    -[x] Compose, including images, description
 * Normal User fourth page